 1kWp of solar panels in Ireland will generate about 860 units (kWh) of electricity per year.
 This is for a typical Irish house somewhere in the middle of Ireland.

 Here's how that works for average house sizes:

 The above are numbers for a typical house with a south-facing roof somewhere in the middle of Ireland.
 If your roof faces south-east or south-west, then production will be about 5% lower, and for east / west facing roofs about 20% lower.

 Please note these are back of envelope numbers to give you a rough guide.
 In any quote we'll give you more accurate numbers for your home.

 A south-facing roof will produce the most electricity.
 Being a bit off directly south though has minimal impact on production.
 Anywhere between south-east and south-west will be very similar.

 There's a good argument for east / west facing arrays as it means less need for battery storage as you can use the power directly.
-You could also cover both sides of your roof as both are pointing in a useful direction.

 As you move to pointing north the production from solar panels rapidly drops off, and we would not recommend it as a good financial or carbon-footprint reducing investment.
 The only except here is shallower pitched roofs, that suffer much less with the Northerly drop-off compared to steeper roofs.

 Yes is the short answer.
 Solar panels will produce electricity in all weather conditions including on cloudy or rainy days.